dennisbartol/Ng-in-15-Points/README.md

 <b>5.
 Directives:</b></br>
 Directives are markers on a DOM element that tells Angular to do something with that DOM element.
-Angular provides built-in directives like ngIf, ngFor, and ngSwitch.
+Angular provides built-in directives like `ngIf`, `ngFor`, and `ngSwitch`.

 <b>6.
 Services and Dependency Injection:</b></br>